DRAGON20-3/Plate_Reading/Code/README.md

 14. __Epochs__: $${\color{lightblue}int}$$; The number of training iteration for all the data.
 15. __Batch_Size__: $${\color{lightblue}int}$$; The number of data samples in each batch.

+The ipynb format of the codes, enabling execution on Google Colab, will be provided soon.
 .